 When I have the time, I prefer a cup of herbal tea to taking an extract.
 The ritual of preparing tea and taking the time to sit and drink it mindfully is one of my favorite experiences when working with herbs.
 Accordingly, I keep a cabinet of dried herbs and have quite the collection of tea cups, mugs, and other brewing paraphernalia.
 Having a designated French press is one of the easiest ways to make herbal teas.
 I actually wrote an entire post about how to use a French press to make your herbal infusions.
 Be sure to check it out if you are a tea addict too!
 Like the kettle, look for one that is all stainless steel or has good quality glass.
 Plastic will break your heart.
 RIP, last 2 French presses. . .

-This is a fun piece of gear to have if you enjoy taking your herbal tea with you on the go.
-The double walled glass keeps your tea nice and warm, and there’s even a strainer basket that fits into the cap so you can brew right in the bottle.
-The top is bamboo with a plastic gasket, but seems really sturdy.
-I’m a tea junkie, so I consider this an essential piece of equipment. 😉 The ones I like are by Apana, because they are sturdy but also come in really cute designs.
-This one by Sacred Lotus is also really beautiful!
+This is a fun piece of gear if you enjoy taking your herbal tea with you on the go.
+The double-walled glass keeps your tea nice and warm, and there’s even a strainer basket that fits into the cap so you can brew right in the bottle.
+The top is bamboo with a plastic gasket but seems really sturdy.
+I’m a tea junkie, so I consider this essential equipment. 😉 The ones I like are by Apana because they are sturdy but also come in really cute designs.

 A mesh strainer comes in handy when it’s time to press a homemade herbal extract.
 I use two layers of unbleached coffee filters to line my strainer and then decant the extract through the filters and strainer.
-It’s also handy if I’ve made a decoction on the stove top!
-The best ones I’ve bought are stainless steel and have a sturdy handle.
-I’ve found that the mesh tends to come loose on strainers with a plastic frame.
+It’s also handy when making a decoction on the stovetop.
+The best ones I’ve bought are stainless steel and have sturdy handles.
+The mesh tends to come loose on strainers with a plastic frame.
 I like having a large one and a small one handy, depending on the project.

 Don’t be afraid to experiment and figure out which tools work best for you.
 I’ve had good luck ordering some of my tools online, but I also enjoy browsing at discount home stores and thrift shops.
 You never know what you might find!
 The main thing I look for, though, is quality.
 Sturdy tools that will last for years are always a good investment.